thl-texts/tibetan_text_scripts/README.md

 assuming they all begin with the same string such as "KAMA". `text_break_string` is the string used to split the chunks into texts.
 This is the universal string that separates two texts in a document.
 For the KAMA it was '༄༅'.
 Further modifications will need to be done to break on the 'བཞུགས་སོ།' since the line just before will also need to be included in the subsequent text.
 This has not yet been implemented.
+(Update: This method is problematic creating too many false breaks and/or missing real breaks.
+Better to change or add a script to break up based on cataloging data once the milestones have been inserted.)

 **NOTE**: It is _important_ that the styles be up-to-date.
 Download the latest Word doc template with THL Styles from [this Google Docs link](https://drive.google.com/open?id=1e5BL8fZym-YnbQTyN-qpWDu5nbqqn98i) (It is in the folder